upsiflu/learning-and-experimenting/ATM.md

 **A community with TRUST and ABUNDANCE can start an A.T.M. to distribute money internally.**

 The A.T.M. is just one way to deal with money in a less harmful way than, say, having only private bank accounts, or paying each other for work, or competing with each other for scarce resources, or doing debts.
-Participants of an A.T.M. can tell each other, "I have more money than I currently need", or "I need more money than I currently have", and then they "automatically" transfer money among each other.
+Participants of an A.T.M. can tell each other, "I have more money than I currently need", or "I need/want more money than I currently have", and then they "automatically" transfer money among each other.

 Many of us grew up with the idea that money has to be earned.
 The flipside being that poverty is your own fault.
-But we clearly see that poverty and dispossession and inequality and scarcity are created by the wealthy in order to enslave the global majority.
+But we clearly see that poverty and dispossession and inequality and scarcity and debt are created by the wealthy in order to enslave the global majority.
 So let's decouple money from individual "financial success" and instead celebrate our collective abundance.

 There are many viable practices of collective finances. **Here's what makes the A.T.M. special:**

 1. **Autonomous:** Every participant of an ATM is only accountable to themselves.
 No majority decisions, no scrutiny or judgement.
+There is also no global ATM authority, just an accessible, evolving practice of starting and ending ATMs.
-2. **Informal:** We don't need banks or contracts.
+2. **Informal:** We don't need banks or contracts or formal roles.
 We build on the mutual trust and care and love and patience and capacities we already have.
 3. **Temporary:** A.T.M.s are meant to fail.
 Leave when you feel like it, with grace.
 The risk is quite limited for everyone.

 The A.T.M. does not come with instructions on how to spend or get money, or how to self-organize as a community.
 That's outside of the scope.
-It's just about distributing money within a community in an easy and useful way.
+It's just about distributing money within a community in a minimalistic and useful way.

 ## Should we start an A.T.M.